 How to make Elote:

-1. Cook the corn: You can cook the corn cobs on the stove, on a grill, or in the instant pot.
+Cook the Corn: You can cook the corn cobs on the stove, on a grill, or in the instant pot.
 For the stove, bring a large pot of salted water to a boil over medium-high heat.
 Add the ears of corn and cook until tender, about 10 minutes.

-2. (Optional step, if corn was cooked on stovetop or instant pot): Spread melted butter over the cooked corn and grill until slightly charred on all sides.
+Spread with Butter (Optional): If corn was cooked on stovetop or instant pot, Spread melted butter over the cooked corn and grill until slightly charred on all sides.

-4. Sprinkle generously with cotija cheese and then desired amount of chili powder.
+Enjoy: Sprinkle generously with cotija cheese and then desired amount of chili powder.
 Serve garnished with cilantro and a lime wedge on the side, for squeezing on top.
+Enjoy Elote corn immediately.

 Make Ahead and Freezing Instructions:

-To freeze corn: Blanch the corn on the cob for a few minutes in boiling water.
+To Freeze: Blanch the corn on the cob for a few minutes in boiling water.
 Remove and allow to cool before storing a freezer safe container for up to 6 months.
 Thaw overnight in the refrigerator.
 Brush the corn with melted butter and grill over medium-high heat just until charred.
-Spread with toppings.
+Spread with toppings and serve the Mexican street corn immediately.

 Recipe